 The course starts with an introduction and safety briefing from our climbing instructors.
 We then head to the rocks for some warm up climbs and to check belaying etc. We then progress onto learning to belay a lead climber.

-As the day progresses you'll start to develops confidence in you new skills and push yourself on a range of climbs.
+As the day progresses, you'll start to develops confidence in your new skills and push yourself on a range of climbs.

 Most courses are run in Portland Dorset, but we can also run them in the Peak District